 Do I need a Loan Signing Agent training course to become a loan signing agent?

 No formal qualifications are required.
 However, it’s best to take notary signing agent training to know what you’re doing when you get your first appointment.
 These classes typically also teach you how to set up and market your Notary Signing Agent business.
 The best loan signing agent training courses provide certifications that you can use to show signing companies that you have completed your education.
+This is the case with our own Notary Signing Agent online training course.

 Signing agent certification